Curriculum Guide

 Class I Mandarin Chinese

+Where is Mandarin Chinese spoken?
+How does Mandarin differ from Cantonese?
+What is Simplified Chinese and how is it different from Traditional Chinese?
 Who am I as a learner?
 What does learning Chinese look like and feel like?
 Class I language emphasizes critical thinking skills related to language acquisition and encourages students to develop a productive and proactive “language acquisition stance.”
-Students will be asked to consciously develop and strengthen specific skills, and they will always be required to explain what they know and how they acquired that knowledge.
+Students will consciously develop and strengthen specific skills, and they will always be required to explain what they know and how they acquired that knowledge.
 Class I Mandarin students will begin to acquire the phonetic spelling system Pinyin with tones, and the building blocks of Chinese characters through drawing and acting.
 This course also serves as an introduction to the geography of the Chinese-speaking world.
 Students will consider questions such as: Who speaks Chinese?
 What are the cultures of these places like?
-Students will explore various aspects of China’s cultures through stories, rhymes, games, and videos.
-Students will develop the skills and dispositions needed to guide their own learning, with the class structured to provide the support and scaffolding needed by the individual learner to achieve goals.
+Students will explore various aspects of China’s cultures and history through stories of traditional Chinese holidays, nursery rhymes, authentic children’s games in China, and videos on Chinese culture and history.
+Students will develop the skills and dispositions needed to guide their own learning, with the class structured to provide the support and scaffolding needed by the individual learner to achieve goals in learning Chinese.
+By the end of the year, students will be able to communicate effectively in Mandarin in common daily conversations and acquire a solid fundamental understanding of the Chinese language, culture, and history.

 Class II Mandarin Chinese

+What is Pinyin and how is it similar and different from English phonics?
+What are the formations of Chinese characters?
+What are radicals and why are they important in learning Chinese characters?
 What do I learn from making the map of a community?
 What do I learn about the other map-makers from the maps they have created?
 How does careful observation and listening lead to problem-solving?
-In Class II Mandarin, students will continue to develop their critical thinking skills, and practice using a variety of thinking routines to acquire new materials.
-Students will be developing five skill sets as they relate to language acquisition: listening, speaking, reading, writing, and cultural competency.
+What kind of patterns do I observe from the vocabularies from the same category?
+How are my observations going to help me advance my learning of the Chinese language?
+In Class II Mandarin, students will continue to develop their critical thinking skills and practice using various thinking routines to acquire new materials.
+Students will develop five skill sets related to language acquisition: listening, speaking, reading, writing, and cultural competency.
 Pinyin—the Mandarin phonetic system—will be emphasized, with an introduction to typing Chinese characters using Pinyin.
-At the same time, students will learn to write some of the most commonly used Chinese characters, from strokes to stroke orders, radicals, and the formation of characters.
-Mini research on Chinese cultural topics will be conducted, including hands-on experience with calligraphy, paper cutting, and lantern and mooncake making.
-This course will use the computer as a tool to enhance student’s learning outside of class.
+At the same time, students will learn to write some of the most commonly used Chinese characters, from stroke to stroke orders, radicals, and the formation of the Chinese characters.
+Mini research on Chinese cultural topics will include hands-on experience with calligraphy, paper cutting, and lantern and mooncake making.
+This course will use the computer as a tool to enhance student’s learning outside of class through various online educational games.
 Students will develop the skills and dispositions needed to guide their own learning, with the class structured to provide the support and scaffolding needed by the individual learner to achieve goals.
+By the end of the year, students will be able to conduct various simple conversations in Mandarin Chinese, and describe their daily activities in a short paragraph.

 Class III Mandarin Chinese

-How do the patterns I observe in the language lead to understanding?
-Where is Chinese spoken in the world?
+How do the patterns I observe in the Chinese language lead to understanding?
+Where is Chinese spoken in the world and how does that contribute to loan words in the Chinese language and the English language?
 What does it mean to be a Chinese speaker?
-What does it mean to me to be learning Chinese?
-Class III Mandarin will continue to introduce students to the official Chinese language (Putonghua), its writing system (simplified characters) and its culture.
-Students will start with a review of pronunciation rules and gradually move up to building the vocabulary foundation needed for daily conversations related to one’s daily life as a student.
-Students will make connections and comparisons between Chinese culture and their home culture by viewing educational videos that explore various cultural topics.
+What does it mean for me to be learning Chinese?
+How will I use what I learned thus far in daily life?
+Class III Mandarin will continue introducing students to the official Chinese language (Pǔtōnghuà), the writing system in Simplified Chinese Characters, and the Chinese culture in daily interactions such as shopping and dining.
+Students will start with a review of pronunciation rules and gradually move up to building the vocabulary foundation needed for more advanced daily conversations related to one’s daily life as a student, such as describing the weather, bargaining for a better price, ordering food and drinks, and describing symptoms at the doctor’s office.
+Students will be asked to continue to discover patterns they see in Chinese to help them learn the language more efficiently.
+At the end of each unit, students are encouraged to use what they have learned throughout these years to create meaningful skits and short stories to demonstrate their mastery of their Chinese skills.
+Students will connect and compare Chinese culture and their home culture by viewing educational videos exploring various cultural topics.
 This class will help students develop a productive and proactive approach that works for them as students of language.
+By the end of the year, students will be able to conduct various conversations in Mandarin Chinese, and describe their student life in multiple paragraphs.

 Class IV Mandarin Chinese

 What strategies have I developed that help me learn?
-How does understanding the Chinese immigrant experience deepen my understanding of my country?
+How does understanding the Chinese immigrant experience deepen my understanding of my home country and heritage?
+How did historical events such as World Wars and domestic wars lead to human diasporas and the development of the world as we see today?
 How does what I am learning in Chinese class connect to who I am in the world?
-This course will support students as they assimilate more complex grammar and vocabulary, and as they challenge themselves to think in Chinese.
+This course will support students as they assimilate more complex grammar and vocabulary and challenge themselves to think in Chinese.
 Students will acquire new expressions needed for asking and answering questions about one’s past experiences and future plans.
-The course will provide students with feedback on their speaking, listening, reading, and writing performance as well as their learning process and strategies.
+The course will provide students with feedback on their Mandarin speaking, listening, reading, and writing performance as well as their learning process and strategies.
 Students will learn to look for patterns in their own work and make use of those observations by way of reflection that helps them design and prioritize learning goals.
-Students will also encounter Chinese culture through historical events happening in the U.S. and around the world.
-They will uncover hidden connections between Chinese language and its many forms, learning about how Chinese identities looked in different times and places.
-This course is conducted primarily in Mandarin.
+Students will also encounter Chinese culture through historical events happening in the U.S. and around the world, which will deepen their understanding of the Chinese diaspora and the cultural influences that the Chinese have brought to the places they have settled.
+Students will uncover hidden connections between the Chinese language and its many forms, learning about how Chinese identities looked in different times and places.
+By the end of the year, students will be able to conduct more in-depth conversations in Mandarin Chinese, and describe their past and future plans in a cohesive essay.

 SPANISH